 Even if you find the most discreet solution in the world it will mean nothing if your child still wakes up in wet sheets, so please test at home first.

 What Type Of Sleepover is It?

 Sleepovers with sleeping bags are much easier to deal with than sleepovers in normal beds and will change the way you approach the problem.

 The number of days away from home is another factor you have to think about.

-We will go onto this in more detail but the basic points are that with sleeping bags you can hide things inside them, get changed inside them and even use waterproof absorbent sleeping bag liners.
+We will go onto this in more detail but the basic points are that with sleeping bags you can hide things inside them and get changed inside them privately.
 For sleepovers that will involve sleeping under normal covers, we will have to get more creative.

 Horseplay! (an old fashioned word for messing about) - It’s difficult to know exactly how kids will behave together but generally school trips / football camps, scouts and brownies will probably involve less playfighting, wrestling, pillow fighting etc than staying at a friend’s house.
 This is a consideration for the type of product your child will wear and when they choose to put it on.